chloehkwong1/Developer-Playground/complete_web_development_bootcamp/keeper-app-react/notes.md

 - JS statements: computer needs to evaluate and work out something e.g. if, else, while, for -> CANNOT be used in JSX

+A ternary operator is an EXPRESSION but an if statement is not.
+This is because each individual section `CONDITION ?
+DO IF TRUE : DO IF FALSE` is an expression.

 ### Template Literals

 Put within backticks.